Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 In-person (in-network) or Talkspace

-An in-network therapist at $20-$50 copay is usually the cheapest option.
-Talkspace accepts many insurance plans for similar copays.
+An in-network therapist at $20 to $50 copay is often the cheapest option.
+Talkspace accepts many plans for similar copays.

 You need medication alongside therapy